ember-learn/guides-source/guides/release/typescript/core-concepts/routing.md

 ## Working with Route Models

-We often use routes' models throughout our application, since they’re a core ingredient of our application’s data.
+We often use routes' models throughout our application, since they're a core ingredient of our application's data.
 As such, we want to make sure that we have good types for them!

-We can start by defining a type utility to let us get the resolved value returned by a route’s model hook:
+We can start by defining a type utility to let us get the resolved value returned by a route's model hook:

 ```typescript {data-filename="app/lib/type-utils.ts"}
 import type Route from '@ember/routing/route';